DesmondZhong/Lagrangian_caVAE/README.md

 This repository is the official implementation of [Unsupervised Learning of Lagrangian Dynamics from Images for Prediction and Control](https://arxiv.org/abs/2007.01926).
 This implementation is refactored from the original implementation for readability.

+## Update
+In the 2020 NeurIPS Proceedings, there is an error in Equation (3), which is corrected in [this commit](https://github.com/DesmondZhong/Lagrangian_caVAE/commit/344398729fee806ced57c78ab05a3382ad7dd78d).
+The main results and conclusion of the paper are not affected.
+We thank Rembert Daems for spotting the error in Equation (3).
+The results shown on this page and the notebooks are updated based on training with the correct version of Equation (3).

 ## Requirements

 This implementation is written with [PyTorch](https://pytorch.org/) and handles training with [PyTorch-Lightning](https://github.com/PyTorchLightning/pytorch-lightning), which makes our code easy to read and our results easy to reproduce.